Bahna-Darius/Recommendation_system_ML/README.md

 - For XGBoost, the accuracy achieved was 77.14% with a standard deviation of 0.73%.
 - For Random Forest, the accuracy achieved was 78.12% with a standard deviation of 0.01%.
-- The impact of features, including the `Poor Case Mates` column, was analyzed to see how they influenced model accuracy.
+- The impact of features, including the `purchase_made` column, was analyzed to see how they influenced model accuracy.

 ### Visualization